 - Futures on the US Dollar price of Ripple XRP

-- Futures on the bitcoin price of Ripple XRP.
+- Futures on the Euro price of Bitcoin*

 Instruments are described in more detail here.